By Teachers, For Teachers

 Look at the pictures for clues.

-Try another vowel sound if the first sound does not sound right.
+Try another vowel sound if the first one does not sound correct.

 Find smaller parts within the word.

 Give these reading strategies a try in your classroom.
-Make sure to keep them posted in the classroom for easy reference and print out the simple fun tool called “Sticky words.”
-You can add a photo of each animal to each strategy if you like.
+Make sure to keep them posted in the classroom for easy reference and print out the simple, fun tool “sticky words.”
+You can add a photo of each animal to each strategy if you’d like.

 Remember, in order for children to have full reading enjoyment, they need to first learn how to decode and comprehend what they are reading.
-Once they have mastered that, then they will have it all right at their fingertips.
+Once they have mastered those principles, they are sure to flourish.

 Janelle Cox is an education writer who uses her experience and knowledge to provide creative and original writing in the field of education.
 Janelle holds a Master's of Science in Education from the State University of New York College at Buffalo.
 She is also the Elementary Education Expert for About.com, as well as a contributing writer to TeachHUB.com and TeachHUB Magazine.
 You can follow her at Twitter @Empoweringk6ed, or on Facebook at Empowering K6 Educators.